brson/stdx/README.md

 <a id="walkdir"></a>
 ### `walkdir = "1.0.7"` &emsp; [📖][d-walkdir]

 A cross platform Rust library for efficiently walking a directory recursively.
+Note the [`filter_entry`] method on the directory iterator that short-circuits decent into subdirectories.

 **Example**: [`examples/walkdir.rs`]